dwaithe/yolov2/README.md

 # Yolo-v2 modified for microscopy, Windows and Linux version

-This repository is forked from Linux-version: https://github.com/pjreddie/darknet Largely the code is as in the original by PJ Reddie.
-There are some specific modifications for using on microscopy data.
+This repository is forked from Linux-version: https://github.com/pjreddie/darknet

+Largely the code is as in the original by PJ Reddie.
+Here there are some specific modifications for using on microscopy data by Dominic Waithe.

 1. [How to use](#how-to-use)